SEND & Inclusion

 At Elmhurst Primary School we believe that all children are entitled to have their needs met and to have access to high quality teaching within the mainstream.

-Some pupils with additional SEN needs will access:
+Some pupils with additional SEND needs will access:

-FAQs about Elmhurst Primary School’s Offer of SEN provision:
+FAQs about Elmhurst Primary School’s Offer of SEND provision:

 How does the school know when a pupil has learning difficulties or special educational needs?